camillobruni/pi/FAQ.md

         </Applications/Utilities/Terminal.app>
         otherwise use Spotlight to search for it.
-Although we strongly recommend using [iTerm](http://iterm.sourceforge.net/) which has more
+Although we strongly recommend using [iTerm2](http://code.google.com/p/iterm2/) which has more
-        options but is slightly slower.
+        options but can be slightly slower.

     - On Windoze:
-        Try installing linux first, although another option might be to install [cygwin](http://cygwin.com) and launch that terminal.
+        Try installing linux first or use virtualbox (see the corresponding section in the tutorial) although another option might be to install [cygwin](http://cygwin.com) and launch that terminal.

 - Why should I use several tabs while working with the command line?